 Severe psoriasis causes multiple symptoms and side effects.
-Treatment results can also differ from person to person.
-This is why most doctors prefer to treat psoriasis with a combination treatment plan.
+Treatment results can differ from person to person.
+For these reasons, most doctors prefer to treat psoriasis with a combination of treatments.

-Below is a list of treatments available for psoriasis, not including those for any related conditions.
+Below is a list of treatments available for psoriasis.

 Topical medications include:

 - other forms of medication that are applied to the skin’s surface

 The most commonly used topical treatments for psoriasis contain steroids.
 These treatments are used to decrease inflammation, relieve itching, and block skin cell production.

 Besides steroids, topical medications used as part of combination treatment may include: